Find Affordable College Courses

 $51,270 Average Tuition & Fees

 Our 2023 rankings named Quinnipiac University the best value school in the New England Region for journalism students.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a moderately-sized student population.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a medium-sized student population.

-Quinnipiac undergraduate students pay an average of $51,270 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Quinnipiac are $51,270 a year.
 After completing their degree, journalism graduates from Quinnipiac carry an average student debtload of $27,000.

 Request Information